-What Causes Low Potassium is a combination of factors.
+What Causes Low Potassium or potassium deficiency is a combination of factors.
 The main causes of low potassium are actually pretty simple- and fairly obvious - but there is one surprising fact about what causes low potassium that I'll bet that you didn't know about.

-Many people, even young and seemingly healthy people, are mildly potassium deficient- yet most don't show any symptoms or have any problems.
-But people with heart problems and those who are ill very often have deficiencies that can cause heart rhythm abnormalities, cramps and other problems.
+Many people, even young and seemingly healthy people, have mild potassium deficiency- yet most don't show any symptoms or have any problems- at least not obvious ones that doctors relate to low potassium levels.
+But people with heart problems and those who are ill very often have potassium deficiencies that can cause heart rhythm abnormalities, cramps and other problems.
 But most of these problems could have been avoided by avoiding the causes of low potassium that will be outlined below.

 Not getting enough Magnesium is actually VERY likely to be the most common cause of low potassium!
 The Signs of Low Potassium: